landesbergn/website/content/home/about.md

 +++

-# Biography
+## About me

-Noah is an aspiring data scientist, based in Cambridge, MA.
-His interests include exploratory data analysis, visualization, and R. He currently works on an analytics team for athenahealth, helping to build internal dashboards and tools.
+Noah is a data scientist, based in Cambridge, MA.
+His interests include exploratory data analysis, visualization, and data communication.
+He currently works on the Product Analytics team for [athenahealth](http://athenahealth.com), helping to track the sucess of R&D initiatives and provide data driven insights to product teams.